AngelicaPalma2/openvino_build_deploy/ai_ref_kits/README.md

-# Edge AI Reference Kits for OpenVINO™ Toolkit
+# AI Reference Kits for OpenVINO™ Toolkit

 [![Apache License Version 2.0](https://img.shields.io/badge/license-Apache_2.0-green.svg)](https://github.com/openvinotoolkit/openvino_build_deploy/blob/master/LICENSE.txt)

-[Edge AI Reference Kits](https://www.intel.com/content/www/us/en/developer/topic-technology/edge-5g/open-potential.html) are fully functioning applications demonstrating deep learning AI use cases.
+[AI Reference Kits](https://www.intel.com/content/www/us/en/developer/topic-technology/edge-5g/open-potential.html) are fully functioning applications demonstrating deep learning AI use cases.
 You can leverage these pre-built components and code samples as the basis for solutions in industries like retail, healthcare, manufacturing, and more.
 Start development of your AI application on top of our kits, or integrate into your existing apps.

 ## Table of Contents